se-edu/se-book/common/definitions.md

 <div id="def-dry-principle">

-**DRY (Don't Repeat Yourself) Principle**: Every piece of knowledge must have a single, unambiguous, authoritative representation within a system
+**DRY (Don't Repeat Yourself) Principle**: Every piece of knowledge must have a single, unambiguous, authoritative representation within a system <sub>_The Pragmatic Programmer_, by Andy Hunt and Dave Thomas</sub>

 </div>